 What is Classics?

 The subject appeals and challenges in different ways throughout a pupil’s time at the school.
-From discussing the behaviour of the gods in the First Year to translating Virgil from the original Latin, from analysing the heroic quality of Achilles to describing the beauty of a classical sculpture or analysing Ovid’s descriptive power; Latin and Classical Civilisation offer great depth of study to enquiring minds.
+From learning about beliefs about gods, life and death across the ancient world to translating Virgil from the original Latin; from analysing the heroic quality of Achilles to describing the beauty of a classical sculpture or studying the conflict between the Greek and Persian empires; Latin and Classical Civilisation offer great depth of study to enquiring minds.

 Staff and facilities

-The department makes full use of the large number of visual resources available for this subject.
-The department is visually exciting with models of the sanctuaries of Zeus at Olympia and the Acropolis in Athens.
-There are also dioramas showing the famous battles of Alexander the Great.
+The department has four dedicated classrooms and a departmental library.
+The departmental corridor contains models of the sanctuaries of Zeus at Olympia and the Acropolis in Athens, as well as dioramas showing the famous battles of Alexander the Great.

 Subject time per 10-day cycle

-- First Year – one lesson with half an hour of homework
+- First Year – one lesson with one 30-minute homework

-- Second and Third Year – three lessons with two half an hour homeworks
+- Second and Third Year – three lessons with two 30-minute homeworks

-- GCSE – five lessons with three half an hour homeworks
+- GCSE – five lessons with three 30-minute homeworks

 - A-level – ten lessons with additional private study